Distinguished Unit With Honors

 Fundraising, Recruiting, and Sponsors

 Without the support of our sponsors, fundraisers, and recruiting trips, our unit would be struggling to stay afloat.
 So, if able and willing, please donate to help us give each and every cadet the tools and skills they can use as an adult.
 In addition, to fundraising, sponsorship from: the Rotary Club, and the Dominion Shooting range, uplifts our potential.
 Consequently, recruiting plays a major role to our unit.
 That is why it is so vital that we get new cadets to sign up.
 Nonetheless, if you are interested in our unit check out the cadet resources portion above to view the required forms, and or to get a waiver if interested in our fine Navy program.

-If you would like to learn more about the history of our unit, click the button directly below to find more information
+If you would like to learn more about our long history; please, click the link below!

 Interested in our Family?